CrackingShells/Wobble/docs/articles/users/CLIReference.md

 ### Common Issues

 **Command not found:**
-- Ensure wobble is installed: `pip install wobble`
+- Ensure wobble is installed: `pip install cs-wobble`
 - Use full module path: `wobble`

 **No tests discovered:**